peleisaac/ai-resume-backend/README.md

 # AI Resume Application
-The AI Resume Application is a comprehensive web-based platform built with a Django Rest Framework backend and HTML, CSS, JavaScript frontend.
+The AI Resume Application is a comprehensive web-based platform built with a Django Rest Framework backend and HTML, CSS, JavaScript frontend served as static files on Django.
 It provides an intelligent matching system that connects job seekers with relevant opportunities while helping employers find qualified candidates efficiently.

 ![Screenshot of the Landing page](/static/assets/landing-page-image.png)